To Write a File Using the File Connector

 OVERWRITE: If the file exists, overwrite it completely.

-APPEND: If the file exists, write the content at the end of it the existing file.
+APPEND: If the file exists, add its content to the end of an existing file.

 CREATE_NEW: Create a new file.
-If the file already exists, then you will receive an error.
+If the file already exists, then you receive an error.